josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 # GDScript reference

-<doc:index> is a high-level, object-oriented, imperative, and gradually typed programming language built for Godot.
+GDScript is a high-level, object-oriented, imperative, and gradually typed programming language built for Godot.
 It uses an indentation-based syntax similar to languages like Python.
 Its goal is to be optimized for and tightly integrated with Godot Engine (and subsequently Xogot), allowing great flexibility for content creation and integration.
 GDScript is entirely independent from Python and is not based on it.

 ## Example of GDScript